-The Company bought back 1,459,195 shares during the year and 81,140 shares were issued as a result of options exercised at \$1.00 each.
+The company bought back 1,572,601 shares during the year and no new shares were issued.

 Future Developments, Prospects and Business Strategies

 The company will maintain its exposure to global equity markets principally through investing the majority of its assets in Berkshire Hathaway shares together with a global bond fund or funds for yield and diversification.
 The Berkshire Hathaway investment will not be currency hedged as it is considered to provide currency diversification.